 What gets exposed

-The S3 API exposes the disk’s filesystem as it currently exists — every file written through any client (FUSE mount,disk.exec, the Console file browser) appears as an object with the key set to its POSIX path relative to the disk root.
+The S3 API exposes the disk’s filesystem as it currently exists — every file written through any client (FUSE mount,disk.exec, the Console file browser, or PutObject over this API) appears as an object with the key set to its POSIX path relative to the disk root, and objects written here show up identically on a mount.
 Newly written files are visible to the next S3 request after the write commits, with the same read-after-write consistency as any other Archil client.

 Symlinks resolve to the file they point at.
 Directories appear as CommonPrefixes when you list with delimiter=/.
 There is no separate set of “S3 objects” — the bucket is just a different protocol view of the same data.